 (Note to reader: That's me in the green shirt taking off at the start of the 2011 race!)

-With 13.5 miles to the Mayqueen aid station, you'll need 1-2 bottles of fluid, a few energy gels and definitely a headlamp.
+Even with 13.5 miles to the Mayqueen aid station, you won't need many fluids with you and maybe just a few calories unless you're one of those runners who likes to load up early.
 The first five miles are pretty easy as you make your way out of town and down to Turquoise Lake via some dirt roads and the infamous "Boulevard" (the Boulevard outbound may not seem like much, but on the inbound it seems to go on forever).
-Be sure to power-hike the "mini Powerline" climb, which you'll know when you see it--it's very steep and rocky but pretty short.
+Be sure to power-hike the rocky "mini Powerline" climb, which you'll know when you see it--it's very steep and rocky but pretty short.
 Don't make the mistake of going out too fast--an easy trap to fall into during the first five miles.
 I went out fast in the 2011 race, running with the leaders for the first 12 miles, and paid for it in the final 20 miles.
 Go out at a relaxed pace, understanding that, once you enter the single track trail along Turquoise Lake, it's hard to adjust your positioning as there are 600+ runners with you on the crowded lakeside trail.
 Be patient here.
 There is plenty of time to make your move.

-The trail along Turquoise Lake is pretty technical but has no big climbs.
+The trail along Turquoise Lake is fairly technical but has no big climbs.
+You'll pass a number of campers as you make your way along the lake.
 The trick is staying upright, as it's still pitch-black dark and there are lots of roots and rocks to navigate as you make your way toward Mayqueen.
 It's probably a good idea to wear trail shoes along this section.
 Also, be on the lookout for trail markers.
 I sometimes find that staying on the course along the lake can be difficult, but it's hard to stray far so don't worry too much.
 You'll have runners around you for most, if not all, of this section.

-At about mile 13 you'll dump out onto the road leading into the Mayqueen camp area and will be greeted by a good amount of spectators and crew members.
+At about mile 13, you'll dump out onto the paved road leading into the Mayqueen camp area and will be greeted by a good amount of spectators and crew members.
 Mayqueen is a full-service aid station housed in a big tent.
 Take advantage of it.
-By now the sun is coming up, and so you can probably ditch your headlamp for a while.
+By now, the sun is coming up, and so you can probably ditch your headlamp for a while.
 Be sure you refuel at Mayqueen.
 Mayqueen is at about 10,100 feet.
-Bottom line: The 13.5 miles between the start and Mayqueen is pretty flat and fast but technical.
+Bottom line: The 13.5 miles between the start and Mayqueen is pretty flat and fast but technical in spots.

 Training tip for this section: Work on your technical running by running on trails with lots of roots and rocks.
 Better yet, do this at night!